LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ```
 ## Step 2: Create a Config File Reader
 1) Create a New Package under src/main/java/ and name it 'dataProviders'.
-We will keep all the data readers files here in this package.
+We will keep all the data reader files here in this package.

-2) Create a New Class file and name it 'ConfigFileReader', by right click on the above created package and select New >> Class.
+2) Create a New Class file inside 'dataProviders' package and name it 'ConfigFileReader'.
 3) Add the following code to ConfigFileReader
 ### ConfigFileReader.java
 ```